Australia says Chinese fighter jet intercepted surveillance craft in May

 Prime Minister Anthony Albanese told reporters in Perth that his government had expressed concerns to China "through appropriate channels".

-China's embassy in Australia did not immediately respond toa request for comment.
+China's foreign ministry in Beijing and its embassy in Australia did not respond to requests for comment outside business hours.

 Defence Minister Richard Marles said the Chinese jet flew very close in front of the RAAF aircraft and released a "bundle of chaff" containing small pieces of aluminium that were ingested into the Australian aircraft's engine.